davidfischer/blaze-presentation/README.md

 Blaze
 =====

-This is a presentation I gave at San Diego Python's [data analysis workshop](http://www.meetup.com/pythonsd/events/94234812/) on April 20, 2013.
+This is a short talk I gave at San Diego Python's [data analysis workshop](http://www.meetup.com/pythonsd/events/94234812/) on April 20, 2013.